Which Varieties of Hydrangea Can I Prune Back Now?

 Smooth Hydrangeas (Hydrangea arborescens) – bloom on new growth so pruning hard in late winter or early spring promotes new growth which will produce more flowers.
 Examples are: Incrediball series, Invincibelle series, Annabelle.

 Oakleaf Hydrangeas (Hydrangea quercifolia) – bloom on the previous season’s growth so prune right after flowering in the fall or in early winter.
-Don’t take more that 1/3 fo the total growth when pruning.
+Don’t take more that 1/3 of the total growth when pruning.
 Examples are: Pee Wee, Alice, Ruby Slippers.

 This is general pruning information.
 I suggest verifying the species you have and reading advice that is specific to that species prior to pruning.